What Causes the Ringing Sound in My Ears?

 A hearing aid will allow you to better focus on the speech or music you want to hear and help diminish the ringing or buzzing caused by tinnitus.
 Many hearing aids feature tinnitus-masking features which provide quiet sounds that help drown out the tinnitus.
-Call or text Mid Island Audiology in Wantagh and Hauppauge at 516-613-3235 to make an appointment with one of our hearing aid specialists today.
+Call or text Mid Island Audiology in Wantagh, Hauppauge and Mill Neck at 516-613-3235 to make an appointment with one of our hearing aid specialists today.

 Is There a Cure for Tinnitus?

 Unfortunately, there is no known permanent cure for tinnitus, but tinnitus treatments are available.
 Patients who have significant hearing loss in one or both ears and also suffer from tinnitus can consider getting cochlear implants to alleviate their tinnitus and regain their ability to hear.
 If your tinnitus is less serious, you may consider wearing earplugs when attending concerts, mowing the lawn or visiting a loud restaurant to prevent it from getting worse.